The Samuel Marshall Gore Art Gallery

 - The Order of the Golden Arrow Award by Mississippi College, 2002

 As a tribute to Dr. Gore's faithful stewardship of energy and talent toward serving college students and in establishing a legacy of teaching art from a Christ-centered perspective, the college administration established the Samuel Marshall Gore Art.
-Galley.
-The Gallery, located initially in the Aven Fine Arts Building, will be relocated in permanent facilities which will house permanent art collection and ongoing art exhibits.
-Upon the completion of the larger, more easily accessible facility, the Gore Gallery will be enabled to perform an even greater and more unique service role of the Department of Art in Christian higher education.
+Galleries.
+The Galleries, located on Monroe Street and attached to the Library, houses the permanent art collection for the University and ongoing art exhibits.
+Due to having three indoor galleries and an outdoor gallery, and that it is an easily accessible facility, the Gore Galleries have been enabled to perform an even greater and more unique service role of the Department of Art in Christian higher education.